Our 2025 Board of Directors and Leaders

 717-220-1437

-Melanie spends her free time with her Quarter Horses: Cash, Oscar, Charlie, Casey, two spoiled miniature ponies: Taco and Jasper and two cats: Annie and Oakley.
+Melanie spends her free time with her Quarter Horses: Cash, Oscar, Charlie, and two spoiled miniature ponies: Taco and Jasper and two cats: Annie and Oakley.

 Rachel Jarabeck